tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 shipping the disks.
 The cracktro credits the supplier of the original disk to "Troops & Troll".

-One hypothesis was that v1.886 was an early build for magazine reviewers, as there is a rumour that staff at one of the Amiga magazines leaked review copies to pirate, leading some games to be pirated even before street date.
-However, on further analysis I believe it to be the retail version, since magazines with reviews would have already been published before the v1.886 build date (see [development and release history](../history/development.html)).
+My original hypothesis had been that v1.886 was an early build for magazine reviewers, as there is a rumour that a staff member at one of the Amiga magazines often leaked review copies to pirate groups, leading some games to be pirated even before street date.
+However, on further analysis I believe it to be the retail version, since magazines with reviews would have already been published before the v1.886 build date
+(see [development and release history](../history/development.html)).
+The review build likely had an earlier version number.

 Many files are dated 01-Feb-78, which looks like a default Amiga file date for computers with no real-time clock.
 Notably, however, not all files are.
 Various